Rolands-Laucis/Socio/web/README.md

-# Official hero web page for Socio made with Svelte + Vite
+# Official hero web page for Socio made with SvelteKit 1.0 + Vite